Khalsa Mahima: Khalsa Mahima of the Sarabloh Granth

-Khalsa Mahima of Sarabloh Granth

 Though the authenticity of Sarabloh Granth is uncertain, its treatment of Khalsa is traditionally and philosophically accurate.
 Khalsa Akaal Purakh Ki Fauj is the phrase of Saint-Soldiery, common among Sikhs, which is commonly recited as Khalsa Kaal Purakh Ki Fauj (Page 531), is present in that composition.
 This hymn is also called Khalsa da Martaba.
 It is also considered to be a Vaisakhi Hymn.

-Below is the complete Khalsa Mahima from Sri Manglacharan Purana (Sarbloh Granth):"ਖ਼ਾਲਸਾ ਮੇਰੋਰੁਪ ਿੈਖਾਸ ॥ ਖ਼ਾਲਸਿ ਮਹਿ ਿਉਂਕਰਿੁੁੰਹਿਵਾਸ ॥ ਖ਼ਾਲਸਾ ਮੇਰੋਮੁਖ਼ ਿੈਅੁੰਗ ॥ ਖ਼ਾਲਸੇਕੇਿਉ ਬਸਹਿ ਸਦ ਸੁੰਗ ॥੧॥Translation: The Khālsā is my special form.
-Within the Khālsā, is my abode.
-The Khālsā is my prime upholder.
-I forever dwell within the Khālsā.